 Ultimately, if you want to make sure that users have the best experience and that you get the most engagement, you should combine these two options.
 As AMP articles become faster and more visible in search it works perfectly with the PWAs app-like interface.
 Not only will combining these two increase user signals but it will also offer a better user experience overall.

 It is crucial for your website to have a responsive web design.
-This has become more significant after Google announcement rule for all sites to be accessible to all devices .in a competitive online market like Singapore, a responsive website is essential to help compete with other businesses in your niche.
+This has become more significant after the Google announcement rule for all sites to be accessible to all devices .in a competitive online market like Singapore, a responsive website is essential to help compete with other businesses in your niche.
 If your site is not responsive enough, the above-discussed tips will help you to make it highly responsive.
 You can also visit a web design and development agency in Singapore today to get the most out of your online marketing business.

 In the past years, Google has made it a point to tout the importance of mobile-friendliness.
 However, this year they have taken it a step further by announcing their mobile-first indexing.
 And this means that it’s no longer an option that you make your site accessible to all devices–it’s a must.